-Yesterday David Cameron confirmed that that the RAF had engaged in previously unannounced drone strikes in Syria, killing two British men believed to be fighting with Isis, as well as another Isis "associate".
+Yesterday UK Prime Minister David Cameron confirmed that the RAF had engaged in previously unannounced drone strikes in Syria, killing two British men believed to be fighting with the Islamic State, as well as another Islamic State "associate."

-The Prime Minister told Parliament that the strikes were justified on the grounds that Reyaad Khan, a 21-year-old from Cardiff, was a "clear and present danger" to Britain.
-Khan had featured in an Isis recruiting video last year, and is said to have been planning on attacking a "major event" on UK territory.
+The PM told Parliament that the strikes were justified on the grounds that Reyaad Khan, a 21-year-old from Cardiff, was a "clear and present danger" to Britain.
+Khan was featured in an Islamic State recruiting video last year, and is said to have been planning on attacking a "major event" on UK territory.
 Cameron said nobody killed was a civilian.

 It's throwing up some complicated legal and moral questions.
 Can you just bomb another country's territory without telling anyone, because you think it's a good idea?
 Didn't Parliament vote against bombing Syria a while ago?
 Was the strike technically an act of war?